benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 team meetings, one can exhibit this kind of leadership trait by asking around before making a team decision.

 Of course this does not mean, that everyone should have a say in every tiny decision someone else might make in their day to day work.
-Rather leaders ensure that everyone whose affected by a decision has a say in a decision and is not drowned out by other, louder members of the team.
+Rather leaders ensure that everyone who is affected by a decision has a say in a decision and is not drowned out by other, louder members of the team.